jxu/primecount/README.md

 Legendre (1808) was the first to notice $\pi(x)$ does not require explicitly determining all primes up to $x$, making use of inclusion-exclusion.
 The computation uses the Meissel (1870) method, improved by Lehmer (1959), Lagarias-Miller-Odlyzko (1985), and Deléglise-Rivat (1996).
+It is combinatorial in nature and requires only elementary number theory, with some basics about prime factorization and the Möbius function's role in inclusion-exclusion.

+Lagarias and Odlyzko (1987) described an analytic algorithm with better time complexity O(x^(1/2+ε)), but it goes way over my head and in practice has not been faster than the combinatorial method yet.
+[The implementation](https://arxiv.org/pdf/1203.5712) also uses interval arithmetic.
+Don't expect that project from me any time soon.

 Let $\phi(x,a)$ count the positive integers up to $x$ (inclusive) that are not divisible by any of the first $a$ primes, i.e. no small prime factors.
 Also let $\phi_k(x,a)$ count those integers with exactly $k$ prime factors (including repetitions).